-The muscle contractions of the ureters are caused by pacemaker cells of the renal pelvis calicopelvic system, so that the ureters contract from cranial to caudal and transport urine in the direction of the urinary bladder.
+The muscle contractions of the ureters are caused by pacemaker cells of the renal pelvis calico pelvic system so that the ureters contract from cranial to caudal and transport urine in the direction of the urinary bladder.

 The vegetative nerve system has the following influence:

 The sympathetic innervation is assured by the Ganglia aorticorenalia and the Plexus hypogastricus inferior.
-These influence the regulation of the vascular tone by inhibiting the ureter peristalsis.
+These influence the regulation of vascular tone by inhibiting the ureter peristalsis.

 The ureters are supplied parasympathetically through the Nervi splanchnici pelvici and partly through the Nervus vagus.
 These provide support and promote the ureter peristalsis.

 The lymphatic drainage of the left upper ureter takes place in the paraortal lymph nodes and that of the right upper ureter takes place in the paracaval as well as in the interortocaval lymph nodes.
-The lower part of the ureter drains its lymph-obliged load in the Nodi lympahtici iliacae et obturatoriae (pelvis lymph nodes).
+The lower part of the ureter drains its lymph-obliged load in the Nodi lympahtici iliacae and obturatoriae (pelvis lymph nodes).

 Diseases and malformations of the ureter

-In case of a constant reflux, it is possible that the inflammations of the renal pelvis and the urinary bladder are chronified.
+In the case of constant reflux, it is possible that the inflammations of the renal pelvis and the urinary bladder are chronified.
 The manifested inflammations can again cause a malakoplakia (grey-whitish plaque at the ureter wall) or a Urerteritis cystica.

-The most common malformations are, amongst other things, ureteroceles, ureter orifice narrowings and ureterectopies.
+The most common malformations are, amongst other things, ureteroceles, ureter orifice narrowings, and ureterectopies.